Methodology & Accuracy

 We reach millennials and seniors, rural and urban dwellers, and members of every gender, race, creed, and political persuasion.
 In 2020, our methodology was more accurate than any other.

-Reach a truly representative, inclusive sample
+Reach a representative, inclusive sample

 Change Research’s Dynamic Online Sampling Engine delivers a cross-section of respondents that accurately reflects the electorate or population.

-We establish — and can rapidly adjust — advertising targets across age, gender, race, and partisanship to reflect a district’s demographics.
+We establish — and can rapidly adjust — advertising and texting targets across age, gender, race, and partisanship to reflect a district’s demographics.
 Any imbalances or lack of representation in the survey sample can be quickly detected and corrected while the survey is still fielding, rather than relying solely on post-survey techniques for big corrections.

 Target the right respondents – FAST